MShekow/azure-pipelines-agent-registrator/README.md

 This is a simple CLI helper tool that registers fake/offline Azure Pipelines Agents against the Azure Pipelines API (see https://learn.microsoft.com/en-us/rest/api/azure/devops/distributedtask/agents/add?view=azure-devops-rest-7.0).
-It sets the _system_ capability `ExtraAgentContainers` to a specific string
+It sets the agent's _system_ capability to any capabilities you define as CLI argument.

 It was created as a companion tool for https://github.com/MShekow/azure-pipelines-k8s-agent-scaler to register fake agents, so that a follow-up job (that demands specific capabilities) has the chance to start.
 This works around the